-A few important things you can look into in a monitor is with regards to the color technology it uses.
+A few important things you can look into in a monitor are its color technology.

 - Color Gamut: at least sRGB color space; recommended is full coverage of Adobe RGB and DCI-P3

-- Color Depth: The higher the color depth, the higher is the amount of colors that a monitor can show.
+- Color Depth: The higher the color depth, the higher the number of colors that a monitor can show.
 8-bit is quite common for IPS panels.
 If you have a higher budget, try to look for a display with 10-bit color depth.

-- Factory Calibrated: To have minimal errors in the colors of the monitors, make sure it is factory calibrated with a Delta E of < 2.
+- Factory Calibrated: To have minimal errors in the monitors’ colors, make sure it is factory calibrated with a Delta E of < 2.

-- HDR: This feature can greatly enhance the brightness, contrast ratio and the color gamut of the monitor.
+- HDR: This feature can greatly enhance the monitor’s brightness, contrast ratio, and color gamut.

-- Full Array Local Dimming: Found in top of the line monitors.
-Can greatly enhance the contrast ratio.
+- Full Array Local Dimming: Found in top-of-the-line monitors.
+It can greatly enhance the contrast ratio.

-If you are serious about your video editing career or if you are just a hobbyist looking to test the waters with video editing career then you need the right tools to start off with.
+If you are serious about your video editing career or if you are just a hobbyist looking to test the waters with a video editing career, then you need the right tools to start with.

 Having a good computer is the first step.
 Here we reviewed the ideal hardware specs that you should look for when building a video editing desktop.

-If you need help with custom recommendations then feel free to leave a message in the chat below.
+If you need help with custom recommendations, please leave a message in the chat below.